ninnghazad/dronetest/README.md

   - Other commands one expects from a OS like beep,reboot,shutdown,time...
   - Cool stuff
 - Misc:
-  - A model with "wield-points" for tools and peripherals.
+  - A drone-model with "wield-points" for tools and peripherals.
-  - Textures
+  ~~- Textures~~
   - Sounds (like, beeep)
   - Some good examples
   - Some good tutorials